Video viewing is at an all-time high.

 Clearly, videos can add fun and flavor to the classroom, which boosts engagement and memory as well.
 Many videos are made by native Spanish speakers and can transport your students to a Spanish-speaking country.
 Still other videos are produced by Spanish students, teachers and native speakers in an effort to help others learn the language.

 These educational videos are counted among our top secret teacher gear at FluentU.
-In fact, in-classroom videos can be so much fun that students forget they’re in a classroom and learning at the time of watching!

 After all, video-viewing is associated with relaxation—what do you do to relax on a Saturday night?—which can help learning by facilitating sustained attention.

 As Spanish educators, it would be a disservice to our students to not vary and experiment with new teaching tools and resources to offer them opportunities to learn through diverse media.

 One effective way of achieving this is weaving videos into the classroom experience.
 While there’s ample video content out there (many educational YouTube Spanish channels, for example), our challenge is to find the right videos for our students.